Hovenia Herb Extract May Treat Alcoholism

 Researchers from UCLA’s Geffen School of Medicine have found that dihydromyricetin, a medicinal herb extract, may treat alcoholism.

-The research tested the flavonoid extract of Ampelopsis grossedentata by giving it to rats that became addicted to alcohol intoxication.
+The research tested the flavonoid extract that is derived from Ampelopsis grossedentata, Hovenia dulcis and a few other plants.
+The researchers gave this extract to rats that became addicted to alcohol intoxication.
 After treatment with dihydromyricetin, the rats reduced their consumption of alcohol with significantly fewer withdrawal symptoms.
 They exhibited less anxiety and fewer seizures.
 The treated group also exhibited significantly reduced levels of intoxication side effects when they did consume alcohol.

 The researchers’ in vitro (cellular) research found that dihydromyricetin antagonized GABA receptors while affecting the receptors’ tolerance levels.
 This mechanism was assumed to give dihydromyricetin its ability to alter the physical and mental issues of substance abuse.